puth/laravel

 Another difference is that puth/laravel does not start the browser process.
 For that you need to run puth (e.g. in Docker) and point the client to the puth instance. puth/laravel once contained code to launch the puth process but I don't think enough people would use this feature so I removed it.

-• $browser->typeInDialog(selector, value): Please use the accept method which now takes a value $browser->acceptDialog(value)
+• $browser->typeInDialog(selector, value): Use the accept method instead which takes a value $browser->acceptDialog(value)